cooscoos/RustBucket/README.md

 # RustBucket

-This program will:
+This Rust program will:

-1. grab readings of cpu temperature, memory usage, etc from a host system running Linux (tested on Debian derivatives Rasperry Pi OS and Pop!_OS);
+1. grab one reading every second of cpu temperature, memory usage, etc from a host system running Linux (tested on Debian derivatives Rasperry Pi OS and Pop!_OS);
 2. store those readings in an sqlite database on the host system, and;
 3. launch a webpage for you to read the logs, delete or download the database, or shut down the host process remotely.

 You can set it up so that you can access the webpage on any device in the same network.

-## Docker install (Recommended)
+## Docker install (recommended)

 A docker install allows you to containerise this process.

 On the host system (the one you want to monitor)

 ## Manual install

 On the host system (the one you want to monitor)